dirkschumacher/ompr/README.md

 OMPR (Optimization Modelling Package in R) is a DSL to model and solve Mixed Integer Linear Programs.
 It is inspired by the excellent Jump project in Julia.

+Here are some problems you could solve with this package:
+  * What is the cost minimal way to visit a set of clients and return home afterwards?
+  * What is the optimal conference time table subject to certain constraints (e.g. availability of a projector)?
+  * If you run a radio station :) What is the optimal way to play music such that your users do not have to listen to the same songs too often?

+The [Wikipedia](https://en.wikipedia.org/wiki/Integer_programming) article gives a good starting point if you would like to learn more about the topic.

 This is just a first pre-alpha version to test the DSL and with probably a lot of bugs.
 It is currently quite slow for realworld applications but I am working on it.
 Any feedback is greatly appreciated.

 The documentation is incomplete.